drewdeponte/octopusci/README.markdown

-Octopusci
+OctopusCI
 =========

-Octopusci is fresh new take on a continuous integration server centralized around the concept of getting the same great CI benefits when using a multi-branch workflow.
+OctopusCI is fresh new take on a continuous integration server centralized around the concept of getting the same great CI benefits when using a multi-branch workflow.

 How's it Different?
 -------------------

-The impetus that brought Octopusci into being was simply the lack of CI servers that cleanly supported a software development workflow based on multiple branches.
+The impetus that brought OctopusCI into being was simply the lack of CI servers that cleanly supported a software development workflow based on multiple branches.
 Secondarily, it was the excessive amount of effort necessary to get a basic CI server up and running.